Three Myths About The Doolittle Raid

 Myth #Two: The Raid Was A Psychological Victory That Did Little Material Damage

 While the Doolittle Raid did not inflict the massive damage of the huge attacks against Germany, it is wrong to assume it did little material damage.
-A more accurate assessment would be that the Doolittle Raid did tremendous damage relative to the amount of ordinance the stripped down places carried.
-Every one of the sixteen planes reached either their primary or secondary topics and each dropped all of their bombs.
-Among the targets that were badly damaged were
+A more accurate assessment would be that the Doolittle Raid did tremendous damage relative to the amount of ordinance the stripped-down places carried.
+Every one of the sixteen planes reached either their primary or secondary targets and each dropped all of their bombs.
+Among the targets that were badly damaged:

 |1.||Plane||2344 – Armory Area|